About the Toolkit

 The Indigenous Guardian TST will provide various types of support to Indigenous Nations who are establishing or strengthening their Guardian programs building on previous work by Nature United to support Guardian programs in Canada.

 Three facilitators with diverse training and applied experience will work in concert with advisors (within and beyond Nature United) to help Indigenous Nations and Guardian programs identify priorities, address their needs, and learn directly from each other as they develop and grow Guardian programs.
 The TST will provide in-community support to several Indigenous communities that work in partnership with Nature United, and virtual support to other Guardian programs and Indigenous Nations across the country.
-Find out more about the TST.

 History of the Toolkit